-Antony’s servant enters with a message.
-Antony sends word that he will support Brutus if he may safely approach and be given a satisfactory explanation for Caesar’s death.
-Brutus praises Antony and grants the request.
-Cassius remarks that he still doesn’t think Antony can be trusted.
+Antony’s servant enters with a passionately-worded appeal, saying that Antony will support Brutus if he is allowed to safely approach and be given a satisfactory explanation for Caesar’s death.
+Brutus readily grants this, although Cassius doesn’t entirely trust Antony.

 Even before Antony appears, the contrast between his more passionate rhetoric and Brutus’s cooler logic is evident.
 Antony’s ability to persuade Brutus even without being present foreshadows his further manipulation of Brutus as the play goes on.